 - Consult ACSASS about the content of a case plan being developed or under review, and seek specific advice on identifying and meeting the child’s cultural support needs as part of the case plan.

-- If placement in out-of-home care is likely or necessary, consult ACSASS beforehand unless this would result in an unreasonable delay, or as soon as possible after placement.
+- If placement in care is likely or necessary, consult ACSASS beforehand unless this would result in an unreasonable delay, or as soon as possible after placement.